taconsultingllc/hornet-nest-alarm-panel/README.md

 ## In This Repository

 This repository contains **complete firmware configuration YAML templates** for the **Hornet Nest Alarm Panel** at the top level.
 These templates are ready to be imported using **ESPHome Dashboard**, where they can be customized and deployed.

+## User Manual

+For detailed instructions, please refer to the official user manual [here.](hnap-user-manual.pdf)